Gabriel-Jesusvix/architecture---useCase/README.md

 ## Additional Observations about the Pattern
 In conclusion, adopting the MVVM architecture in React Native can significantly contribute to building robust, scalable, and maintainable applications, fostering a mature and efficient software development process.

+I utility a library Mobx to similar a managment state, but could use that ContextAPI or some managment state ( Redux - Zustand, etc..).

 ![image](https://github.com/Gabriel-Jesusvix/architecture---useCase/assets/62946928/9ed75daf-a328-4936-af2a-a62512851e6d)